WapaMario63/PonyGL/README.md

 # PonyGL
-A Graphics engine that I made for messing around, so the code may not be quite good, I started this more than a year ago, but decided to make it publicly available.
+Graphics engine that I am making just for learning 3D graphics, it might as well be the graphics pipeline for PoneNgine if it goes anywhere.
+Keep in mind the code may be messy.

 ## Compiling

-* Have Qt 5.5 or later
+* Have Qt 5.7 or later
-* Gather any necessary libraries (see pne_config.h)
-* Compile it, tested under MinGW 32bit.
-* Download resouces [here](http://www.mediafire.com/download/2uy4zidgc7g33du/PonyGL_v0.0.1_Resources.zip) and put the res folder in the same directory as the executable.
+* Link the following libraries in the PonyGL.pro file:
+  * GLFW
+  * glew
+  * SOIL2
+  * SFML (for audio)
+  * Assimp
+  * Freetype (currently not used, but it will be in the future)
+* Load your own stuff (models, sounds, shaders, etc.) in the run() function and load them in the game loop inside PonyGL.cpp.
+* Compile it (tested under MinGW 32bit)
+* If you want, you can use the old PonyGL resources and load them, which are available [here](http://www.mediafire.com/download/2uy4zidgc7g33du/PonyGL_v0.0.1_Resources.zip)
 * Run that frick.

 ## Using/Playing